loginom/loginom-help-en-omegat/data/scenario/batchlauncher.md

 ### Teach

-Batch launch in the [«Training»](https://wiki.loginom.ru/articles/training.html) mode.
-If the parameter is not specified, the batch is launched in the "Execution" mode.
+Package launch in the [«Training»](https://wiki.loginom.ru/articles/training.html) mode.
+If the parameter is not specified, the package is launched in the "Execution" mode.

 For example: